newswim/mantra-react-toolbox/danwork.md

 ```

-  // Meteor keeps track by giving everything in the database
+Meteor keeps track by giving everything in the database
-  // an ID.
+an ID.
 Similarly, Mongo will return a status whenever any
-  // change is made.
+change is made.
 By tracking these responses, "Optimistic UI"
-  // Meteor is about to distribute the source of truth, via delivering
+Meteor is about to distribute the source of truth, via delivering
-  // to its clients a confirmation and/or update (subscriptionally delimited)
+to its clients a confirmation and/or update (subscriptionally delimited)
-  // The probably with JavaScript is the getting down into the properties of
+The probably with JavaScript is the getting down into the properties of
-  // deeply nested components
+deeply nested components

-  // If, at the lowest level, components are just displaying the props
+If, at the lowest level, components are just displaying the props
-  // superficially, then however the get updated can be artbitrary,
+superficially, then however the get updated can be artbitrary,
-  // all components are simply being fed data.
+all components are simply being fed data.
-  // Mantra lets us tie our logic (containers / composers) directly
+Mantra lets us tie our logic (containers / composers) directly
-  // to our UI elements
+to our UI elements

-  // If we think of these actions first, the dressings can also be
+If we think of these actions first, the dressings can also be
-  // arbitrary (ie, componentalized and easily abstracted)
+arbitrary (ie, componentalized and easily abstracted)

-  // Higher order functions
+##### Higher order functions

-// Coming at it from the other way, specifying props and proptypes
+Coming at it from the other way, specifying props and proptypes
-// is the only way I can think to pass references
+is the only way I can think to pass references

-// those references are linked to stores which update
+those references are linked to stores which update
-// rather that the Flux architecture of keeping a store for every state
+rather that the Flux architecture of keeping a store for every state
-// (otherwise no updating could occur) // Redux keeps one overarching store
+(otherwise no updating could occur) // Redux keeps one overarching store
-// that way an address of the referent "/App/db/entry\point/component/sets of things"
+that way an address of the referent "/App/db/entry\point/component/sets of things"
-// since the data is actually residing on the parent component, I can share
+since the data is actually residing on the parent component, I can share
-// between our sibling comps.
+between our sibling comps.

-// The difference in Mantra being that a copy of the entire store is seemingly
+The difference in Mantra being that a copy of the entire store is seemingly
-// not passed every time, however the Meteor object passed (via being a parent element)
+not passed every time, however the Meteor object passed (via being a parent element)
-// so eventually these props meet back up again, since a reference to the common object
+so eventually these props meet back up again, since a reference to the common object
-// is always stored farther up.
+is always stored farther up.

-// This changes to the Meteor / web-pack version of architecture actually
+This changes to the Meteor / web-pack version of architecture actually
-// removes the Collection (and arguably the ability to alter, although
+removes the Collection (and arguably the ability to alter, although
-// there is only whatever security preventions that were bothered to be
+there is only whatever security preventions that were bothered to be
-// put in place...) entirely from the window of the UI.
+put in place...) entirely from the window of the UI.
 At least, you don't
-// get the data once it's been delivered.
+get the data once it's been delivered.
 The bundle (and therefore, if
-// LocalState ever did decide to persist to Global -- and references to the
+LocalState ever did decide to persist to Global -- and references to the
-// whole app were made available -- we would be able to perform (via git
+whole app were made available -- we would be able to perform (via git
-// or something similar) similar back stepping algorythms and diff
+or something similar) similar back stepping algorithm and diff
-// the current state againt some other state-- however since we've record the
+the current state against some other state-- however since we've record the
-// whole thing, it's just a matter of asking for the value at that (whatever)
+whole thing, it's just a matter of asking for the value at that (whatever)
-// address, and it's made available).
+address, and it's made available).